Pages

 1. Acknowledge that the problem exists.
 This will help people recognize that when you do something you are trying to help solve the problem.
 Acknowledgement also helps trigger background thought processes that begin to work on solving the problem.

 2. Do something.
-Let the others know what you are doing even if it is only to tell the them that you need to study the problem before you can come up with an answer.
+Let the others know what you are doing even if it is only to tell them that you need to study the problem before you can come up with an answer.

 3. If you can’t address the problem immediately then ensure them that you are aware of it and that that you are working on the issue.
 Provide periodic status updates.

 4. Always remember that with a problem you have been given the chance to help someone else (even if you caused the problem).
-This will help you maintain a positive attitude and a smile on your face.
-Note, books have been written on the value of a positive attitude; “The Power of Positive Thinking” by Norman Vincent Peal is one that everyone should read.
+This will help you maintain a positive attitude and can actually improve your ability to solve problems (see Are We Wired To Succeed In Isolation?).
+Note, many books have been written on the value of a positive attitude; The Power of Positive Thinking” by Norman Vincent Peal is one that everyone should read.

-0 comments:
+No comments:

 Post a Comment